 One of the largest in the world, Montréal’s Gay Village is a spectacular nucleus of creativity, activity and diversity.
 Here we find cafés, boutiques, antique shops and restaurants for all tastes nestled beside cozy B&Bs housed in century-old triplexes; vibrant artistic talent showcased in a variety of ways; and all this, enveloped in a laid-back, open urban vibe where pretty much anything goes.

 With Sainte-Catherine Street as its main artery, The Village extends from east to west around the Beaudry metro station (that proudly flaunts LGBT rainbow colours).
-This main drag is closed to vehicles from June to September, creating a sublime summertime pedestrian zone ripe with patios, sidewalk shops, art displays and a seemingly never-ending parade of street fashion.
+This main drag is closed to vehicles from beginning of May to end of September, creating a sublime summertime pedestrian zone ripe with patios, sidewalk shops, art displays and a seemingly never-ending parade of street fashion under a striking sky of pink balls.
 The street features specialty boutiques, a variety of bars and many restaurants representing multiple cuisines.

 And, of course, there’s the Village by night, when all come out to play.
 But that’s for you to discover!